Digital Transformation (DX) is a strategy of enabling business and government innovation, predicated on the inclusion of digital technologies into:

 Jarislowsky Chair in Public Sector Management, University of Ottawa and former Clerk of the Privy Council

 Michael retired in 2019 after a 38-year career as one of the key leaders of Canada’s world-class Federal public service, culminating in his appointment in 2016 as the 23rd Clerk of the Privy Council and Secretary to Cabinet.
-He is currently working with MNP as a Strategic Advisor Associate on their Ottawa Federal Government Consulting team and is a Fellow at Carleton University’s School of Public Policy and Administration.
+He is currently working with MNP as a Strategic Advisor Associate on their Ottawa Federal Government Consulting team and began his role at the University of Ottawa in 2022.